mozkoseoglu/blinksimplisafe/README.md

 ## Start
 `python main.py`

-The script can be run periodically via a cronjob.
-The tool itself does not run an internal loop on purpose, so it allows for more granular scheduling.
+By default, the script runs every `schedule.check_interval_in_s` seconds.
+If you disable `schedule.use_schedule`, it can be also be run periodically via a cronjob.

 ## ToDo
 * Add unit tests